-Folding wonton wrappers can be tricky, so I’ve created a little video tutorial with my two favorite methods for folding wonton skins into dumplings.
+Folding the wrappers for this fried wonton recipe can be tricky, so I’ve created a little video tutorial with my two favorite methods for folding wonton skins into dumplings.
 The key is not to overfill the wontons.

 For the full how-to on how to fold wonton wrappers so they look like fortune cookies, be sure to check out my video tutorial below.